-Specific questions concerning this RFP and the requirements set forth herein should be directed to Ms. Carrie Robison, Graduate Fellows Program Manager (carrie.roider@la.gov or 225-342-4253).
+Specific questions concerning this RFP and the requirements set forth herein should be directed to Ms. Carrie Robison, Graduate Fellows Program Manager (carrie.robison@regents.la.gov or 225-342-4253).
 In accordance with R.S.
-39:1503, written and oral inquiries about this request for proposals (RFP) will be accepted until 4:30 p.m., October 15, 2015.
+39:1503, written and oral inquiries about this RFP will be accepted until 4:30 p.m., October 15, 2016.
 No inquiry, whether written or oral, will be accepted after that date.
 A complete list of questions and answers will be posted on the Board's website, https://web.laregents.org, as soon as possible after the deadline.
 Operating in this manner ensures that all interested parties receive the same information.